 Hong Kong Disneyland Resort

-Learn how to beat the crowds and Read our Tips for Visiting Hong Kong Disneyland here
+You can read all our Hong Kong Disneyland tips, including how to beat the crowds in our article Tips for Visiting Hong Kong Disneyland.

 Ocean Park Hong Kong

-Long before Mickey Mouse and his crew graced Hong Kong with their presence, Ocean Park had been entertaining local families for years.
-Part aquarium, part zoo, part amusement park, Ocean Park is a fun family day out for all the family.
+Long before Mickey Mouse and his crew graced Hong Kong with their presence, Ocean Park had been one of the most popular kids activities in Hong Kong for years.
+Part aquarium, part zoo, part amusement park, Ocean Park is one of the favourite days out for Hong Kong kids.

-Ocean Park is hugely popular with both local families and visiting tourists who arrive by the busload – read our Tips for Visiting Ocean Park with Kids to learn how best to avoid the crowds.
+Ocean Park is one of the most popular things to do for kids in Hong Kong, with both local families and visiting tourists who arrive by the busload, so read our Tips for Visiting Ocean Park with Kids to learn how best to avoid the crowds.

 Once at the top, there is plenty to keep the kids occupied.
-There’s the Trick Eye Museum and Madame Tussauds, plus a playground all located within the Peak Galleria.
+There’s the Trick Eye Museum, the Art of Chocolate Museum and Madame Tussauds, plus a playground all located within the Peak Galleria.
 Another (nicer) playground is a short walk up a steep hill at Mount Austin Park.

 The Big Buddha

-Visiting the Tian Tan Buddha on Lantau Island always features on people’s Hong Kong bucket lists.
-More commonly known as the ‘Big Buddha’, a daytrip over to see this famous landmark makes for a fun adventure with the kids.
+Visiting the Tian Tan Buddha on Lantau Island always features on people’s Hong Kong bucket lists and is an easy place to visit in Hong Kong with kids.
+More commonly known as the ‘Big Buddha’, a daytrip over to see this famous landmark makes for a fun adventure for the whole family.

 Read more about Visiting the Big Buddha in Hong Kong with Kids here.